Introduction to GKE on Bare Metal

-With Anthos clusters on bare metal, you can define four types of clusters:
+With GKE on Bare Metal, you can define four types of clusters:

 - admin - A cluster used to manage user clusters.